NigelFinegan5p/project5/testing.md

 3. Copy the complete HTML code and paste it into the [validate by input](https://validator.w3.org/#validate_by_input) option.
 4. Fix any errors or warnings, revalidate, and record results.

-All pages passed validation, one error showing and reached out to Tutor support on this.
+All pages passed validation.
+One error was shown, and I reached out to Tutor support regarding it.

 <details>